kylegwilliam/byu-cs324/hw-sockets/README.md

 to be read, before `recvfrom()` is called by the server the second time.

 Re-run `make` to rebuild both binaries.
-Then interrupt and restart the server in the top-left "remote" pane.
+Then interrupt and restart the server in the left "remote" pane.

-With the server running on the remote host, execute (again) the client command you ran previously in the top-right "local" pane, sending the same strings as before.
+With the server running on the remote host, execute (again) the client command you ran previously in the right "local" pane, sending the same strings as before.

  8. *How many _total_ calls to `send()` / `write()` were made by the client?*